inuwamobarak/inuwamobarak/README.md

 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️ 💞️💞️ 💞️ 💞️ 💞️ 💞️

-I like fishing, swimming, and playing jazz drum.
+I like fishing, swimming, and playing jazz drums.

 When I am not coding or looking at data, I read books like [The Solitaire Mystery](https://en.wikipedia.org/wiki/The_Solitaire_Mystery)